Solly5310/Knights/README.md

   - They can jump back to locations previously visited

 ## Program Design Notes
-* For this case, I designed a program that will start from an initial point and explore all possible knight movements from that position.
+* For this case, I designed a program that will start from an initial point and explore all possible knight movements from that position
-* To do so the I check all possible knight movements recursively through the 'move' function embedded within the 'move_index' function
+* To do so the program checks all possible knight movements recursively through the 'move' function embedded within the 'move_index' function

 ## Notes
 * Received full marks for this challenge assignment